Filed under "DD Council News"

 WHAT CAN REPRESENTATIVE PAYEES, GROUP HOME PROVIDERS, AND OTHER SUPPORT WORKERS DO TO HELP WITH THE PAYMENTS OR SET UP AN ABLE ACCOUNT?

-WHERE CAN I GET MORE INFORMATION ABOUT MY PAYMENT?
+WHERE CAN I GET MORE INFORMATION ABOUT SPECIAL PAYMENTS?

 WHERE CAN I FIND MORE INFORMATION ABOUT SUPPORTED FINANCIAL DECISION MAKING?